 - Find out how long your requirement is.

-- Then get it going and complete the time requirement by keeping your policy active.
+- Once you've started, complete the time requirement by keeping your policy active.

-- Once you have completed this process, the SR-22 goes away like it never even happened.
+- Upon completion of this process, the SR-22 goes away like it never even happened.

 Unfortunately, I have had clients that just can’t seem to get it together and have an SR-22 haunting them forever because they cannot keep their auto insurance policy active.
 Don’t be like that.
 It will cost you more money and create more problems for you.
 I don’t know how much money you have, but I know you don’t need more problems!